 “The Bishop”, Head Waiter, 1905

 Otis represents the professional black man of the era.
-He knows the “downstairs” viewpoint of the social goings-on at the Tampa Bay Hotel from behind –the-scenes perspective.
-He knows how polite society should behave; not every member can pass his “soup test.”
+He knows the “downstairs” viewpoint of the social goings-on at the Tampa Bay Hotel from a behind-the-scenes perspective.
+He knows how polite society should behave; not every guest can pass his “soup test.”
 Otis is a self-educated, intelligent man who overcomes the confinements of his station in life.

 Otis Freedman is played by actor Josh Goff.